StarSeekingEternal/Library/README.md

 This project has not yet been built for production.

-Frontend: React, Next.js
+Technologies Used
-Backend: Node.js, Express.js
+- Frontend: React, Next.js
-Database: MongoDB Community Server
+- Backend: Node.js, Express.js
-MongoDB Community Server
+- Database: MongoDB Community Server

 Setup:
 - Frontend:
   - cd frontend